-This all has affected the RAM consumption and hence PCs today require more RAM than ever before, but how much RAM do you need for gaming, and is 8GB still enough today are the main question asked by amateurs PC gamers who are new to the PC gaming scene.
+This all has affected RAM consumption, and hence, PCs today require more RAM than ever before, but how much RAM do you need for gaming, and is 8GB still enough today are the main questions asked by amateur PC gamers who are new to the PC gaming scene.

-In this article, we are going to address one popular question i.e. Is 8GB RAM enough for gaming.
-Before we crack this mystery let’s first take a look at why RAM is important for a PC in the first place.
-People with knowledge of the matter feel free to skip this next section.
+In this article, we will address one popular question, i.e., Is 8GB RAM enough for gaming.
+Before we crack this mystery, let’s first take a look at why RAM is important for a PC in the first place.
+People with knowledge of the matter, feel free to skip this next section.

 What is the Purpose of RAM?

-Random Access Memory or as we call it RAM is a fundamental component of not only gaming PCs but also of laptops, mobile phones, and even WIFI routers.
-In the grand scheme of things, the RAM is just another storage drive albeit a very fast one.
+Random Access Memory, or as we call it RAM, is a fundamental component of gaming PCs and laptops, mobile phones, and even WIFI routers.
+In the grand scheme of things, the RAM is just another storage drive, albeit a very fast one.

-This however is an extremely simple and condensed explanation and there is a lot more to it.
-Every electronic gadget especially the computer is used for a variety of different applications.
-Let’s take PC as an example and when gaming most likely than not the game will not the only thing running and other supporting applications like discord or Chrome will also be active.
+This, however, is an extremely simple and condensed explanation, and there is a lot more to it.
+Every electronic gadget, especially the computer, is used for a variety of different applications.
+Let’s take a PC as an example; when gaming, more likely than not, the game will not be the only thing running, and other supporting applications like Discord or Chrome will also be active.

-To keep the applications running in the background and seamlessly switch among them at will a PC needs temporary storage.
-This storage will give PC access to the open application pool without needing to reopen them from scratch.
-This makes performing tasks much more quicker and efficient.
+To keep the applications running in the background and seamlessly switch among them at will, a PC needs temporary storage.
+This storage will give PC access to the open application pool without needing to reopen it from scratch.
+This makes performing tasks much quicker and more efficient.
 The storage that serves this purpose for a PC is called its RAM.

-The reason which makes the RAM and the mechanical hard drive or the SSD of the PC different is the speed at which data can be fetched and transferred.
-Ram is significantly faster than the mechanical storage drive of the PC and if you are wondering how fast it is you can expect a figure of 100x.
+The reason that makes the RAM and the mechanical hard drive or the SSD of the PC different is the speed at which data can be fetched and transferred.
+Ram is significantly faster than the mechanical storage drive of the PC, and if you are wondering how fast it is, you can expect a figure of 100x.

 The speed makes a light and day difference and is the key reason why the RAM and the mechanical drive are not interchangeable.
-Every application that is currently active on the PC is stored in its RAM and when a PC shuts down RAM wipes the data that is stored hence making it a fast and temporary storage solution.
-With that said and done let’s now get to answering the all-important question which you are here for.
+Every application that is currently active on the PC is stored in its RAM, and when a PC shuts down, RAM wipes the data that is stored, hence making it a fast and temporary storage solution.
+With that said and done, let’s now get to answering the all-important question for which you are here.

 Is 8GB RAM Enough for Gaming?

 I hate to be that guy, but it depends.
-It would have been so easy for me to give a one-liner and call it day, but I have to provide you with the best information so here how the situation with the 8GB RAM goes in 2023.
+It would have been so easy for me to give a one-liner and call it a day, but I have to provide you with the best information, so here is how the situation with the 8GB RAM goes in 2024.

 What Resolution Are You Gaming At?